afreen-kh/ParallelComposite-ATN-AD/README.md

 ## Results Summary

-The proposed parallel and multi-composite machine learning framework demonstrated improved diagnostic performance compared to single-model baselines across Alzheimer’s disease classification tasks.
-By leveraging complementary information from clinical variables, AT(N) biomarkers, and dementia-associated drug usage data, the model achieved enhanced robustness and consistency in predictive outcomes.
+The proposed parallel and multi-composite machine learning framework demonstrated strong diagnostic performance across multi-class Alzheimer’s disease classification tasks.
+The study addressed the challenge of early AD diagnosis by integrating heterogeneous data sources, including neuropsychological assessments, dementia-associated drug usage, and AT(N) cerebrospinal fluid protein biomarkers.

-Experimental results indicate that parallel feature learning and composite decision aggregation contribute to improved discrimination between disease stages, particularly in challenging diagnostic scenarios involving mild cognitive impairment.
-The integration of biomarker-driven and clinically observed treatment patterns further strengthens the model’s diagnostic relevance in real-world settings.

-These findings support the effectiveness of the proposed architecture for multimodal Alzheimer’s disease diagnosis and highlight its potential applicability to other neurodegenerative disease modeling tasks involving heterogeneous clinical data sources.
+A multinomial classification setting was considered, comprising five diagnostic categories: cognitively normal, significant subjective memory concern, early mild cognitive impairment, late mild cognitive impairment, and Alzheimer’s disease.
+The hybrid-clinical design employed multiple machine learning models operating in parallel, with final predictions determined through majority voting within a meta-model framework.

+Experimental evaluation revealed that incorporating protein biomarkers alongside baseline clinical features significantly improved diagnostic accuracy.
+The highest performance was achieved when baseline features were combined with protein biomarkers, yielding a maximum classification accuracy of **97.60%**.
+The meta-model also exhibited consistent performance when trained using individual protein biomarkers, as well as when all AT(N) biomarkers were jointly included.

+Analysis of dementia-associated drug usage further indicated that the model functioned effectively both when all drug categories were incorporated and when individual drug variables were evaluated independently.
+These findings suggest that medication-related information provides complementary diagnostic value when integrated with clinical and biomarker data.

+Overall, the results confirm that parallel feature learning and composite decision aggregation enhance robustness in multi-class Alzheimer’s disease diagnosis.
+The proposed framework offers a flexible and extensible design capable of accommodating diverse clinical and biological inputs, supporting its potential applicability in early-stage diagnostic modeling and future neurodegenerative disease research.

 ---